NAMIBIA’S UNTOUCHED NORTH

 13 Night / 14 Day Private Lodge Safari

 This guided lodge safari is for Africa experts and culture enthusiasts, who are looking to explore the more unknown parts of northern Namibia.
 From Windhoek, your journey takes you to a living museum of the San, where you will get an interesting insight into the traditional way of life and culture of one of the oldest inhabitants of Namibia.
 You will explore the fascinating animal kingdom in Etosha National Park, before heading to the Kunene River located deep in northern Namibia.
 Gaze upon the Epupa Falls and enjoy the beautiful scenery of this oasis-like place.
 You will head off to a Himba village to learn more about the culture and habits of this semi-nomadic tribe.
 Via Opuwo, the district capital of the Kunene Region, you will reach Sesfontein.
 On your quest to find desert elephants you will travel on the rough terrain of the Hoanib Valley in the Kaokoveld.
-To round off your tour you will visit the unique Damaraland with its peculiar sights, before ending your extraordinary journey in Windhoek.
+Take in the beautiful landscapes of the Damaraland before ending your extraordinary journey in Windhoek.

 Day 1-14| Namibia